The Temptations (miniseries): Part two (November 2, 1998)

 By 1977, the Temptations have moved from Detroit to Los Angeles and have been hit with a dry spell in their career.
-The group, now with Otis and Melvin as the only remaining original members, fire Shelly as their manager, leave the Motown label and start recording under the Atlantic Records label.
-Eddie is still under the Motown label and has made two major hits, while David, who has had some hits after the Temptations, is also under a dry spell.
+The group, now with Otis and Melvin as the only remaining original members, fires Shelly before leaving Motown to record an album for Atlantic Records.
+Eddie is still making hit songs while David is also under a dry spell after having made hit songs as a solo artist.
 One day, while Melvin is helping a woman with her grocery bags, a thief gets in his car and tries to start it.
-When Melvin tries to stop him, the thief shoots him in both of his legs, kicks him out, and drives off in his car.
-Melvin tells Otis to go on tour without him, as they need the money.
+When Melvin tries to stop him, the thief shoots him in both of his legs before kicking him out and driving off in his car.
+In the hospital, Melvin tells Otis to go on tour without him to make some much needed money.
 After the tour, Otis goes back to Detroit with Lamont to visit his mother, who tells him that she has cancer.
-They then have a heart-to-heart on the porch.

-In 1980, Melvin's legs are still recovering and the Temptations leave Atlantic Records.
+In 1980, Melvin's legs are still recovering and the group leaves Atlantic Records.
 Eddie's success is starting to fade and he is reduced to playing in small nightclubs.
-While performing one night, Eddie spots David in the audience and once he finishes the song, brings David on stage and they sing together.
-After everyone leaves the club, Eddie and David have a drink at the bar and agree to start their own faction of the Temptations, along with Dennis Edwards, who was fired from the Temptations in 1978.
-Otis and Melvin move back to Detroit and go back under the Motown label and Shelly becomes their manager again.
-Not long after, Motown becomes interested in setting up a reunion tour between both sets of the Temptations.
+While performing one night, Eddie spots David in the audience, brings him on stage and they sing together.
+After everyone leaves the club, Eddie and David share a drink at the bar and agree to start their own faction of The Temptations with Dennis Edwards, who was fired from the original group in 1978.
+Otis and Melvin move back to Detroit to rejoin Motown as well as rehire Shelly.
+Motown becomes interested in setting up a reunion tour between both sets of The Temptations.

 By 1982, the tour is officially underway and both sets of Temptations come together to rehearse and become reacquainted.
 While on tour, Josephine calls and informs Otis that Lamont died in a construction accident.
-After Otis gets back from the funeral, the tour starts to fall apart, as Otis' grief gets the better of him and David's drug addiction starts to trigger his destructive nature.
+After Lamont's funeral, Otis' grief gets the better of him and David's drug addiction starts to trigger his destructive nature.